jorgesalhani/SocialNetworkBlockchain/README.md

 * Marcelo G. Manzato (University of Sao Paulo)
 * Jó Ueyama (Universidade de São Paulo)

+I am also thankful for the support from each member from our project 💟 Namely:

+* Ana Clara Priorno
+* Caio Vinicius de Oliveira
+* Gabrielle Alves
+* Luca Curcio
+* Lucas Caetano
+* Nathielle Pereira
+* Thiago Marafeli

 ### How to use our social network

 If you want to see the whole repository content,